STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 Section 202.
 Legislative Assistance. (a) The SAOAO shall assist each chapter in its efforts to educate its state governor and legislators concerning the osteopathic medical profession by writing letters, paying visits, and making phone calls to key officials, and (b) come to the aid of any of the colleges of osteopathic medicine facing political attack in their own state.

-Title III – Membership
+Article III – Membership

 - Process of Suspension – The Executive Board, by unanimous vote, may take this action after due consideration.